docusign/code-examples-node/README.md

    After that, initiates bulk envelope sending.

 ## Rooms API

+For more information about the scopes used for obtaining authorization to use the Rooms API, see the [Required Scopes section](https://developers.docusign.com/docs/rooms-api/rooms101/auth/)

 **Note:** to use the Rooms API you must also [create your DocuSign Developer Account for Rooms](https://developers.docusign.com/docs/rooms-api/rooms101/create-account).

 1. **Create room with Data.**
    [Source.](./lib/rooms/eg001CreateRoomWithData.js)